 By President and Founder Kurt Lieber

-After months of eagerly anticipating our chance to get inside an estuary that Ocean Defenders Alliance (ODA) has been eyeing for years, our applications were finally approved and we gained permission to work with the staff at the Seal Beach National Wildlife Refuge (SBNWR)!
+After months of eagerly anticipating our chance to get inside an estuary that Ocean Defenders Alliance (ODA) has been eyeing for years, our applications were finally approved and we gained permission to work with the staff at the Seal Beach National Wildlife Refuge (SBNWR) in Orange County, California!

 ODA is truly honored to receive this special access.
 We've been cleaning an adjacent area for years knowing there was 965 acres nearby that was certainly getting hit with the same trash and we really wanted to clean it as well.
 Not only is it important for the wildlife that call this place home, but it's vital to remove as much debris as possible from inland areas before it's carried out to sea.